Detection: Windows Disable Shutdown Button Through Registry

 Known False Positives

-This windows feature may implement by administrator in some server where shutdown is critical.
-In that scenario filter of machine and users that can modify this registry is needed.
+This Windows feature may be implemented by an administrator on some servers where shutdown is restricted.
+In that scenario, filtering by the machines and users allowed to modify this registry key is recommended.

 Associated Analytic Story